Standard Business Card Size, Designs, and Dimensions

 The other way to stand out other than the size is the shape of the business card even if that means a small change like rounded corners.
 This can help your business card pop out without the negatives of having odd sizes tailored.

-Consider many custom-shaped cards that are available if you want to stand out.
+Consider many custom-shaped business card size cards that are available if you want to stand out.
 It may require you to visit the printer that the designer visited while creating a card.
 For instance, a writer may choose a typewriter-shaped card, while a coffee shop might go with a card that’s shaped like a cup of coffee.
 The more creative the better.